 Protection is best

-With relatively little effort it is possible to hugely increase the cost necessary to attack your financial accounts.
+With relatively little effort, it is possible to hugely increase the cost necessary to attack your financial accounts, discouraging hackers enough to move on to an easier target.
 Just a few steps will greatly improve your security and put your mind at ease.